7 Most Difficult Languages to Learn in the World

 The vowel harmony offers endless possibilities, many words of Arabic and Persian origin, accusative cases, and too many tenses that add to the difficulty of learning the Turkish language.

-To add to the misery, bewildering grammar and numerous affixes, which is quite different from other European languages, make it a little tricky to learn from a language complexity.
+To add to the misery, bewildering grammar and numerous affixes, which are pretty different from other European languages, make it a little tricky to learn from a language complexity.

 • Speaking, Grammar, Writing: Slightly Difficult